 |Ignition Interlock Device Possible?||Yes|

 A DUI conviction can have lasting consequences on your driving record, criminal record, and can show up on a criminal background check.
-In order to learn more about your case and the best steps moving forward, it's probably in your best interests to contact a DUI attorney for a free case evaluation.
-An attorney can help you get the best possible outcome for your case.
+It can also have ripple effects throughout your life, such as the inability to drive to work.
+In order to learn more about your case and the best steps moving forward, it's probably in your best interests to contact a Tennessee DUI attorney.